onqtam/headjack/src/topics.md

 Sociology and how anyone can do it - picture: mirror We can all do what sociologists do

+we should be able to express "I care about deforestation and the Amazon rainforest" and set up filters for notifications for events regarding that

 ██████████████████████████████████████████████████████████████████████████████
 # information organization - interlinking data
 ██████████████████████████████████████████████████████████████████████████████